Things That Rattle Between My Ears

 Hire Me

-Further evidence of how good I am at writing things can come from my famed ability to name a great manner of complex things in such a way that it's name succinctly describes it and makes it memorable.
+at writing things can come from my famed ability to name a great manner of complex things in such a way that it's name succinctly describes it and makes it memorable.
 I was once working with a strange product, one of those things that has always been around, but no one really notices.
 It was a product everyone needed, or at least should have, but it lacked a certain marketing pizzazz to really push it into everyone's collective want.

 This product's main competitor was this a very mismarketed bodywash with a cooling effect called Sweat.
 Clever name right?
 They were definitely thinking things through on that one.
 In order to establish my product's dominance, I first proposed that it be marketed as a much more multipurpose product than a simple cleaner with a cooling sensation.
 I wanted this stuff everywhere, but it needed a name and a bad name can destroy an adequate product (like Sweat) and we needed this name to piggy-back on the minor notoriety of Sweat, but differentiate it as a much better, more refreshing product.